-The chamber counting is replaced by a single channel semi-automated electronic counter using the aperture-impedance principle ^[10] provided that a known volume of diluted blood is displaced through the orifice.
+The chamber counting is replaced by a single channel semi-automated electronic counter using the aperture-impedance principle [10] provided that a known volume of diluted blood is displaced through the orifice.
 Only semi-automated single channel aperture-impedance particle counters are available.
-The instrument should have an impedance cell counter with optimized orifice diameter and length of the diameter, detector for displaced volume through the orifice and coincidence correction function.
-Measurement principles and method is shown to the followings ^[11]:
+The instrument should have an impedance cell counter with optimized orifice diameter and length, detector for displaced volume through the orifice, and coincidence correction function.
+Measurement principles and method are shown in the following [11]: